Sore nipples can be a problem in the early days of breastfeeding and beyond. This article discusses causes of sore nipples and how to ease the pain.

 Babies who are breastfed can also develop thrush in their mouth.
 This is likely to be the cause if you have severe pain in both breasts for up to an hour after breastfeeding, despite weeks of pain-free breastfeeding (NHS, 2018).

 Some mums’ nipples look white (blanched) after a feed and they may experience a deep pain or burning sensation.
-If this is the case avoid exposing your nipples to the cold, wear warm clothing and breastfeed in a warm environment (NICE, 2017).
+If this is the case, avoid exposing your nipples to the cold, wear warm clothing and breastfeed in a warm environment (NICE, 2017).

 Should I limit my baby’s time at the breast to avoid sore nipples?

 Nipple shields are thin, protective covers worn over the nipple while breastfeeding.
 Breast shells are hard, protective covers worn inside the bra.

 Treatment of sore nipples

-This page was last reviewed in July 2018.
+This page was last reviewed in March 2021.